Feronika-cloud/-Feronika.github.io/README.md

 # How does the data help in answering the business questions?
 The data's reliability is limited due to its small sample size and lack of gender specificity.

-It is sourced from a third party, collected via Amazon Mechanical Turk, reducing its originality.
+It is sourced from a third party, and collected via Amazon Mechanical Turk, reducing its originality.

 The data provides moderately comprehensive insights into daily activity intensity, calories burned, steps taken, sleep time, and weight.